Before you invest in any style or image training these are the questions to ask a training provider.

 5) What equipment is included in the course fee?

-Do you have to buy drapes, swatches or make-up, for example, on top of the quoted training fee?
-There will however, always be some extra costs associated with setting up and starting any new business – such as business cards, a basic website and networking fees.
+Do you have to buy drapes or swatches, for example, on top of the quoted training fee?
+It is important to remember that there will always be some extra costs associated with setting up and starting any new business – such as business cards, a basic website and networking fees.

 This is vital because if you want to trade as an image consultant, personal stylist or personal shopper you will need some knowledge of how to run and market your new venture and find clients.